riktasiddique/onlineShop/README.md

 - User unique email validation: Another important feature in our system is using a valid and unique email address.
 This means you can not be able to register in our system if you are already registered with existing mail address.

+- Payment Gateway: Using this site you can pay payment.
+We have three types of payment category which is:
+i) Cash on delivery
+ii) National Payment
+iii) International Paymet system

 ## Software Requirement
 I have used those languages to create this project.